simgrid/coordinator_worker_flashback/README.md

 will:
   - build Docker images locally if needed; and
-  - build the two versions of the simulators using these images.
+  - build the simulators using these images.

 Typing